Homology reveals significant anisotropy in the cosmic microwave background: Data and methods

-\section{Data and Methods}
+\section{Data and methods}

-In this section, we briefly describe the data and methods employed at arriving the results.
-The computational pipeline, specifically tailored to the CMB data, but useful for the analysis of other scalar functions on $\Sspace^2,$ is a recent development, and a detailed account may be found in \cite{pranav2019b} and \cite{pranavAnomalies2021}.
+In this section, we briefly describe the data and methods employed for arriving at the results.
+All the computations were performed using \texttt{TopoS2} \citep{pranavAnomalies2021}, with the aid of \texttt{HealPix} \citep{healpix1} software for preprocessing.
+The computational pipeline, specifically tailored to the CMB data, but useful for the analysis of other scalar functions on $\Sspace^2,$ is a recent development, and a detailed account can be found in \cite{pranav2019b} and \cite{pranavAnomalies2021}.